data-analysis-chiba-2023/day02-git/sm01_intro_to_git.md

 Project.
 A common rookie mistake is to have no idea where you are saving files or what your working directory is.
 Pay attention.
 Be intentional.
-Personally, I would organize all your repos for this course in one directory, with subfolders for seminars, homework, project, etc.
+Personally, I would organize all your repos for this course in one directory, with subfolders for classs, homework, project, etc.

 Check “Open in new session” so that RStudio will open your new project in a new window.
 Click “Create Project”.